 Goals Organizational Considerations Constituents, Allies, & Opponents Targets Tactics Long Term Completion of the Carver renovation The ASVP for Governmental Affiars, Legislative Liason, and AS President all have significant ability to lobby for the issue.
-Additionally, Carver renovation can be (and has been) one of the major lobbying efforts of Viking Lobby Day.
-Constituents WWU Students, Faculty, and staff; Whatcom County community members Primary Gov. Inslee, New Capital Budget committee chairs Org/Educational Remind / educate lawmakers that Carver is not just a gym: it houses PEHR, the largest and fastest growing department at WWU Intermediate Begin driving piles to shore up the foundation in Summer 2015 Allies WWU Administration Secondary Power Legislators tend to get nervous when they're told that inaction on an issue is a threat to life and limb.
-Furthermore, Carver has been a priority for the ASWWU and WWU Administration for several years now.
-Short Term Opponents Money.
-Truly, the only thing standing in the way of this project is balancing priorities.
+Additionally, Carver renovation can be (and has been) one of the major lobbying efforts of Viking Constituents WWU Students, Faculty, and staff; Whatcom County community members Primary Gov. Inslee, New Capital Budget committee chairs Org/Educational Remind / educate lawmakers that Carver is not just a gym: it houses PEHR, the largest and fastest growing department at WWU Intermediate Begin driving piles to shore up the foundation in Summer 2015 Lobby Day.
+Allies WWU Administration Secondary Speaker, Senate Majority Leader Power Legislators tend to get nervous when they're told that inaction on an issue is a threat to life and limb.
+Furthermore, Carver has been a priority for the ASWWU and WWU Administration since the Short Term Secure funding Opponents Money.
+Truly, the only thing standing in the way of this project is balancing budget priorities.
+1980s.
+In order to get it on the Governor's budget, the Board should consider drafting a letter in advance of the agenda expressing the need for action, and LAC should organize a lobby trip, if possible.